reactjs/react.dev/content/docs/hooks-state.md

 >Note
 >
 >You might be wondering why we're using a counter here instead of a more realistic example.
 This is to help us focus on the API while we're still making our first steps with Hooks.
+It's also worth noting, that the above example is simple setState for contrast.
+If the next state depends on the current state, we recommend using the updater function form of `setState`, instead.

 ## Hooks and Function Components {#hooks-and-function-components}